 UC Davis is not involved in the alternative loan credit decision.
 All credit decision questions should be directed to the loan lender.
 Financial aid eligibility applies to all certifications of loan amounts.

-Preferred Alternative/Private Lender List
+Alternative/Private Lender List